encheta/Android-Mining-ARMv8/README.md

 ## Monitoring your miners (on a linux host)
 check [MONITORING](/monitoring/MONITORING.md).

-WARNING: The scripts installs my own public SSH key.
-You may want to remove that from your `~/.ssh/authorized_keys` file and replace it with your own for passwordless access.

 ### I accept no warranties or liabilities on this repo.
 It is supplied as a service.
 ### Use at your own risk!!!